ipni/index-provider/doc/publisher-config.md

 Publishing with data-transfer/graphsync is legacy configuration, and is only supported by the IPNI publisher for now as a fall-back in case there is some unforeseen problem with the new HTTP over libp2p.
 Publisher support for this will be dropped is future releases of the index-provider.

+## Config Quick Reference

+- Tell indexers where to fetch advertisements from:
+  - `WithHttpPublisherAnnounceAddr`
+  - `"config"."Ingest"."HttpPublisher"."AnnounceMultiaddr"`
+- Listen for plain HTTP requests for advertisements
+  - `WithHttpPublisherListenAddr`
+  - `"config"."Ingest"."HttpPublisher"."ListenMultiaddr"`
+- Tell retrieval clients where to retrieve content from, by advertising these addrs:
+  - `WithRetrievalAddrs`
+  - `"ProviderServer"."RetrievalMultiaddrs"
+- Configure the interface that the content-retrieval-server listens on and provider ID:
+  - `WithProvider`
+  - `"ProviderServer"."ListenMultiaddr"

 A data-transfer publisher is configured by specifying the engine option `WithPublisherKind(DataTransferPublisher)`.
 When this option is specified, all of the `HttpPublisher` and `Libp2pPublisher` options are ignored.